dexterbrian/house-quest-api/README.md

 ## Requirements

-For this project, you must:
+For this project, you must have installed:

 - Ruby